Issactly/AU-Game/README.md

 ATK TYPES | DESCRIPTION
 ------- | -------
 Physical | Anything that physically touches counts as physical atk dmg.
-(Ex:agic users with summoned or casted weapons, frost users using ice to stab or punch, etc)
+(Ex: magic users with summoned or casted weapons, frost users using ice to stab or punch, etc)
 Magic (unspecified) | Things like spells or generally uncategorized things like psychic moves.
 Magic can be a mix of different elements as well so it's very versatile
 Dark | Uses things like shadows, 'dark' maps give buffs to chars with this atk type Light | Uses light and reflections, 'bright' maps and 'wet' maps give buffs to most chars with this atk type